FikaKarin/LIBRARY/README.md

 School project for JAVASCRIPT 3

+The Hood Book Library
+By the subway you can get or leave book for the next person, for free!
+With this app you simly add a book to the list, or delete a book if you grab one with you home.
+Quick, simple and easy design that let's you search for a book before heading down to the shelf itself.

 React with NodeJS server and Express framework.

 Full CRUD <br>
 Responsive design<br>